nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2020f/syllabus.md

       ### How you will be graded

-      Each of your grade proposals, so long as they are well-defended with specific personal reflections, will be the primary consideration for your grade at the midterm and for your final grade in the course.
+      Each of your grade proposals, so long as they are well-defended with specific personal reflections, will be the primary consideration for your grade at the midterm and for your final grade in the course respectively.

       In order to ensure your grade proposal is well-defended, you will want to focus on the following: